 There's more information than I could possibly list here but I want to provide links to further your investigation if you so choose.
 So, here's a link the Official State Home Page of Tennessee.
 The official tourism website of Tennessee is great fun and will help you plan your next visit to Tennessee.

 Weather information is also available by cities.
 Just visit Tennessee Weather - Average Temperatures and Rainfall and then click on the name of the city you are interested in to find data for that specific city.
-And what state profile would be complete without a link to their Top Attractions and Oddities?!?
+And what state profile would be complete without a link to their 50 Best Things to Do in Tennessee?!?

 Tennessee Relocation Specialist